I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 To be prepared for adverse weather flying and flying relying on Aircraft instruments, you need an instrument rating.

-Step 3: What is Instrument rating training and its duration?
+Step 3: What are Instrument rating training and its duration?

 Imagine you have a commercial flight at night, taking off in the dark.
 How will you guide yourself to the destination?
 An instrument rating is necessary to fly without outside reference.

-At night you can’t see any landmark outside.
-If you have a commercial flight on a foggy day, the same will happen.
+At night you can’t see any landmarks outside.
+The same happens if you have a commercial flight on a foggy day.

 Pilots rely on the aircraft’s instrument panel to fly without visual references outside.
 You can fly from one destination to another without looking out even once.

-You have to fly 35 hours in an instrument-rated aircraft for an Instrument rating.
+You must fly 35 hours in an instrument-rated aircraft for an Instrument rating.